jamesrharwood/srqr/items/funding.md

 ---
-id:
+id: funding
-title:
+title: Funding
 ---
-Item 21.
-Funding: Sources of funding and other support; role of funders in data collection, interpretation, and reporting.
+**Sources of funding and other support; role of funders in data collection, interpretation, and reporting.**

-Explanation:
-The authors should describe any sources of funding and other support for the study and the role of funders in data collection, data analysis, and reporting if applicable.1
+The authors should describe any sources of funding and other support for the study and the role of funders in data collection, data analysis, and reporting if applicable.